How to Break from the Crowds During Salem Haunted Happenings

 On select dates in October, Remix Church offers phone charging stations as well as a quiet place to relax away from the crowds.
-Check the events calendar to see which dates Remix will be open for phone charging during Haunted Happenings.
+Stop by to charge your phone on Saturday, October 26 and on Halloween.

 The Landing is a favorite for locals looking to grab drinks by the water.
 Located on the Salem Ferry Dock, The Landing offers waterside views, a seasonal drink menu, and even live music on select nights.
 It’s a short walk from The House of the Seven Gables, making it a perfect stop before your visit to the museum, or before you catch your ferry back to Boston.

 Avoid the crowds and satisfy your sweet tooth with a walk up Bridge Street to Coffee Time Bake Shop.
 Famous for their real cream bismarks, fresh egg eclairs, strawberry shortcake, and more, Coffee Time is also home to fall treats like pumpkin pie and cheesecake and pumpkin spice lattes.